Vegas Betting

 Best for: High rollers

-They are known for the high limits, for those who wish to really throw some money down.
-These are the things the sportsbook at Circa Las Vegas offers when compared to its main competitors on the Strip
+They’re also known for their high limits, perfect for those who want to wager big.
+These are the advantages you’ll find at Circa Las Vegas’s wagering lounge compared to its main on-Strip rivals.

 Pros